ZukaKharati/Mapty-App/README.md

 # Map your workouts

-This is an interactive Fitness Tracker App that enables users to log, manage, and visualize their running and cycling activities on a map.
+This is an interactive Fitness Tracker App that enables users to manage and visualize their running and cycling activities on a map.
 The app uses modern JavaScript features, geolocation, and the Leaflet library for a dynamic and responsive user experience.

 ## Features